jfhfbm/rcos-status-updates/spring_2019/week_09.md

 > selected components, and it is rendered with the selection shadow too.
 The hard part about this was that \
 > wire ports are not IOobjects, so they couldn't be selected the same way that all other components get \
 > selected.
 All new methods had to be written to handle the selection of ports.
 Also, the port selection is not \
-> always valid (for example, when a non-port component is already selected, we don't want to select any ports).\
+> always valid (for example, when a non-port component is already selected, we don't want to select any ports).
+> There were several similar edge cases I had to consider in implementation. \

 ## This Week's Plan